briancaffey/django-step-by-step/README.md

 - `npm` manages TypeScript/JavaScript dependencies for the construct library application
 - The `Dockerfile` defines dependencies needed for the container, including the version of Python to use
 - The `django-cdk` library defines specific version of AWS services to use, such as the version of postgres and Redis that are used
+- `terraform-aws-django` also defines specific versions, such as the database engine version to use for Postgres

 ### III: Config